Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 10. Dragon Flag

-Here’s how you can also perform dragon flag:
+Here’s how you can also perform the Dragon flag:

 - Lie on the floor against a standing solid object.